Strom Thurmond: Sexual misconduct allegations

 According to NBC News in 2017, it was widely acknowledged around Congress that Thurmond inappropriately touched women throughout his career.
 Thurmond's colleague, Senator Patty Murray, stated in 1996 that Thurmond, who was 91 years old at the time of the incident, tried to fondle her breast in an elevator.
 According to The New York Times, Thurmond had been known for fondling women in Senate elevators, and did not realize Murray was a fellow senator.
 The alleged incident prompted a statement from Thurmond's office, saying that he had not engaged in any inappropriate behavior, and that he was showing gentlemanly courtesy by assisting Murray into the elevator.
 Female Senate staffers from the late 1980s and early 1990s recalled that Thurmond was on an informal list of male senators who were known for harassing women regularly, such as while alone in elevators.

 Political reporter Cokie Roberts said in 2017 that Thurmond kissed her on the mouth, while she was live on the air at a political convention.
 Roberts stated that Thurmond "was in a category of his own" when it came to politicians and sexual harassment.

 Death

 Thurmond died from complications of old age in his sleep at 9:45 p.m. on June 26, 2003, at a hospital in his hometown of Edgefield, South Carolina.
 He was 100 years old.
 After lying in state in the rotunda of the South Carolina State House in Columbia, his body was carried on a caisson to the First Baptist Church for services, at which then-Senator Joe Biden of Delaware delivered a eulogy, and later to the family burial plot in Willowbrook Cemetery in Edgefield, where he is interred.
+Thurmond died on the same day that the United States Supreme Court handed down its Lawrence v.
+Texas decision, which legalized gay sex across all U.S. states.